 2008 Sonoma’s earliest harvest, and very early throughout northern California.

 2007 Harvest began early, mid August in the warmer regions, then a cool September slowed ripening to a crawl, allowing physiological maturity to catch up with sugars.
 October warmed up, and most had their grapes in before late-October rains.
-Elegant, balanced wines are expected.
+Elegant, balanced wines.
 Yields down 15 to 25 per cent.

 2006 An unusually cool, wet growing season forced growers to drop substantial quantities of rotten fruit and pushed the harvest back to November.
 Far from a banner year, though the fruits of strict selection may surprise us.